We all know that music is a universal language. It connects us, inspires us, and often, it tells stories that words alone can’t express.

 A few things to keep in mind when choosing a domain name:

 1. Get a .com Domain Extension

-Choose a music blog name that ends in .com, as opposed to the other extensions, like .net, .org, and so on.
-The reason for this is that .com is what people usually search for, it’s what’s most familiar, and easiest to remember.
+Choose a music blog name that ends in .com, as opposed to the other extensions, like .net, .org, etc. This is because .com is what people usually search for; it’s what’s most familiar and easiest to remember.

 2. Leave Room for Expansion

 When choosing your domain name, you should stay broad with the name to allow yourself room to expand into different areas as your blog evolves.